The judging panel for the FTA FILM COMPETITION will include film-makers and/or French language specialists. The decision of the judges is final.

 No bad language, no sexual references, no violence and no copyrighted material can be present in the ﬁlm.
 Film dialogue to be in French.

 Schools may submit more than one film.
 Please submit 2nd and subsequent films also via the ‘Submit Film’ menu item in your FTA account.
+The maximum number of films per school is 5.

 THIS FORM to be completed and retained by your school principal.
 Corresponding checkbox to be ticked when making your film submission(s) as per the ‘Submission Form’ instructions above.